-- Ensure there is no requirement for reference number records to be kept - What value do reference numbers hold when it is not tied to a specific firearm? - Provide a clear definition of licence verification (i.e. when is it required) - O Does 'lending' or instances where there is no transfer of ownership (e.g. a mentor allowing an apprentice to temporarily use their firearm) require licence verification? - Include an accessible, timely and effective appeal system when verification is not granted - o If verification is denied, is a specific reason and/or information on how to follow up provided at the time of request?
+- Ensure there is no requirement for reference number records to be kept - o What value do reference numbers hold when it is not tied to a specific firearm? - Explicitly state that 'lending' or instances where there is no transfer of ownership (e.g. a mentor allowing an apprentice to temporarily use their firearm) does not require licence verification. - Include an accessible, timely and effective appeal system when verification is not granted - o If verification is denied, is a specific reason and/or information on how to follow up provided immediately?